ablestack/nestjs-bff/README.md

   - Strongly type on both the backend and frontend
   - Leverages the Node JavaScript framework for both backend and frontend development
   - Incredibly similar architecture and design patterns
-- Backend framework can be leveraged for other execution contexts, including CLI (example included) or even DeskTop
+- Backend framework can be leveraged for other execution contexts, including CLI (example included) or even Desktop
 - Leverages fully open source technology
 - Hosting options are broad, and flexible, with multiple value-options, including broad native cloud hosting support (including Heroku)

 # Notes

 - The API can run independently from the CLI
-- The CLI requires the API to compile and run, and is connected by Yarn Workspaces
+- The CLI requires the API to compile and run
 - The webclient can run independently, but requires the API to be running to complete API requests, including for authentication

 # Contributions